Do you ever avoid anything that causes you to feel uncomfortable? Of course you do. We all do.

 Well, I hate to break it you, like social distancing, love itself can sometimes feel uncomfortable.
 It is more than a warm and fuzzy feeling.

-Love others anyway, whether it makes you feel good or not, starting with social distancing.
+Love others anyway, whether it makes you feel good or not.

 Social Distancing While Running

 For fitness and goal setting, I like to run long distance.
-Even during this current pandemic, with its enforced isolation, I still make time to get out and put in some kilometres.
-And, no, this is not against the national nor state restrictions!
+Even during the pandemic of 2020-21, with its enforced isolation, I still made time to get out and put in some kilometres.
+And, no, this was not against the national nor state restrictions!
 Sheesh.

-Anyway, as I have been running lately, I have been watching how people manage social distancing while walking or running along my local paths.
+Anyway, when I was running during the pandemic, I began watching how people managed social distancing while walking or running along my local paths.

-What I have found especially interesting is my reaction to other people avoiding me.
-As I approach people coming toward me, some move aside to keep the required distance between us.
-Others have given me a wide berth, even stepping off the paved pathway to walk on the grass as I pass.
-In those instances I have felt offended.
+What I found especially interesting was my reaction to other people avoiding me.
+As I approached people coming toward me, some moved aside to keep the required distance between us.
+Others gave me a wide berth, even stepping off the paved pathway to walk on the grass as I passed.
+In those instances I felt offended.
 “What’s wrong with me that they should avoid me so?”
-I think to myself.
+I thought to myself.

-Then I remember the restrictions and understand they are actually protecting themselves and me by keeping their distance.
-Not to mention they are obeying the law, but that is to give their behaviour a negative taint.
-From a more positive perspective, it is actually altruistic for them to risk walking in water and mud, by stepping out on the grass, to keep us both from catching the virus from one another.
-In other words, to love can be uncomfortable.
+Then I remembered the restrictions and understood they were actually protecting themselves and me by keeping their distance.
+Not to mention they were obeying the law, but that is to give their behaviour a negative taint.
+From a more positive perspective, it was actually altruistic for them to risk walking in water and mud, by stepping out on the grass, to keep us both from catching the virus from one another.
+In other words, they loved me by making themselves uncomfortable.

-Social Distancing Is an Uncomfortable but Easy Practice
+Social Distancing Was an Uncomfortable but Easy Practice

-There’s no denying the coronavirus/COVID-19 pandemic is making everybody uncomfortable.
-No one is benefiting from this, except maybe the face mask and hand sanitiser companies 😛
+There’s no denying the coronavirus/COVID-19 pandemic made everyone uncomfortable.
+No one benefitted from it, except maybe the face mask and hand sanitiser companies 😛

-The practice of social distancing is one of the easiest and most effective preventative measures we can all adopt.
-To not practice social distancing is putting yourself and others in danger.
-There have been reports of bars across the U.S. filled with patrons actively bragging about not abiding by the enforced isolation.
-Here in Australia, backers in Bondi-area hostels were the most egregious example of those flouting the rules, in my opinion.
+The practice of social distancing was one of the easiest and most effective preventative measures we could all adopt.
+To not practice social distancing was putting yourself and others in danger.
+There were reports of public hotels and bars across the U.S. filled with patrons actively bragging about not abiding by the enforced isolation.
+Here in Australia, backpackers in Bondi-area hostels were the most egregious example of those flouting the rules, in my opinion.

-Not social distancing is dangerous because, it turns out, we can be infected with the virus yet not show any symptoms.
-Therefore, we can infect others without even knowing we are ourselves infected.
-This is not okay.
-People of all ages are getting infected, but most at-risk are those in the senior age brackets.
+Not social distancing was dangerous because, it turns out, we could be infected with the virus yet not show any symptoms.
+Therefore, we could infect others without even knowing we were ourselves infected.
+This was not okay.
+People of all ages were getting infected, but most at-risk were those in the senior age brackets.
 While most runners and walkers on my local paths are younger, like myself, some are elderly trying their best to keep fit.
 I would hate to think I was the source of their infection and a possible cause of their pain, suffering, and even death.

 An Act of Altruism